AppDaemon/appdaemon/docs/APPGUIDE.rst

         class: some_class
         plugin: HASS

-If you have more than one plugin, you can make an app dependent on more than one plgin by specifying a YAML list:
+If you have more than one plugin, you can make an App dependent on more than one plgin by specifying a YAML list:

 .. code:: yaml